xcart/xcart-docs/_pages/kb_en/modules/x-payments_subscriptions/index.md

 ---

-The module **X-Payments subscriptions** is a recurring billing solution for stores based on X-Cart 5 that allows you to create product subscriptions and process them via [X-Payments](http://www.x-payments.com/help/Main_Page).
+The module **X-Payments subscriptions** is a recurring billing solution for stores based on X-Cart 5 that allows you to create product subscriptions and process them via [X-Payments](http://www.x-payments.com/help/Main_Page), a PCI DSS Level 1 service provider.

 _In this section:_